mystery-decca/london

 We’ve lately been giving out much more stamper information than we used to, in some cases including the actual stamper sheets compiled from the shootout — winners, losers, and everything in between — but for now we are keeping this title close to the vest.

 It’s small, stuck in the speakers, and had no real top end.
-We judge it to have middling sound quality.
+We judge the best pressings on the second label with these stampers to have good, not great sound quality.

 To see more records that earned the 1.5+ grade, please click here.
 (Incidentally, some of them are even on Heavy Vinyl.
 The better modern pressings have sometimes, if rarely, been known to earn Hot Stamper grades, and one shocked the hell out of us by actually winning a shootout.
 Wouldn’t you like to know which one!)